 4. Invest in the right tools.

 Make sure the tools and technologies you use help facilitate a balance of art and science.
 Your marketing tech stack should include systems that can store and maintain large amounts of data, track performance metrics, generate reports, and automate administrative tasks.

 When you increase efficiency via technology, your team reaps the benefits of science without being bogged down by constant data entry and maintenance, reporting and analysis.
 In other words, your team can channel more of their day-to-day energy into creative projects.

 Final Thoughts on the Balance of Art and Science in Marketing

 Modern marketing is made of tactics and strategies that are completely foreign to the marketers of the past.
 Change is inevitable for a business practice that’s intrinsically linked to technology and innovation.
-But as data becomes more ingrained in your marketing strategy, it’s important to remember that marketing is an art as well as a science.
+But as data sources become more ingrained in your efficient marketing strategy, it’s important to remember that marketing is an art as well as a science.

 The perfect marketing strategy balances creativity and analysis, intuition and data, emotions and logic.
 This blend of artistic and scientific attributes is, and will always be, the formula for long-term marketing success.

 For more information about ZoomInfo, the leading business information company, contact our sales team today!
 We have the business data you need to simplify and streamline even the most complicated marketing campaigns.